-The percentage of remuneration paid to directors and key management personnel during the financial year ended 30 June 2020 which was performance based was: Nil.
+Remuneration paid to directors and key management personnel during the financial year ended 30 June 2022 was not based on performance.

 Employee Share Scheme

 Bounty Oil & Gas N.L. does not have a current Employee Share Plan (the Plan) approved by shareholders.